 Moving to the center, 1.d4 is a good choice.
 Black has two main moves, 1…d5 and 1…Nf6 as the others (for example 1…c5, 1…d6, 1…e6, or 1…g6) will either transpose or are theoretically inferior.
 Obviously, some work will have to be done in order to prepare good lines against these moves, but then this will guarantee an advantage so it is worth it.
 The Dutch 1…f5 is the third option, but here it is White who actually chooses his set-up, so this can be easily prepared.

 It is very important how White will approach his openings after 1.d4.
 He has two different strategies at his disposal: a) to play the main lines and b) to play a “scheme”.

 Please bear in mind that playing the main lines does not necessarily mean going deep into the theoretical woods.
 It is very much possible to choose sidelines within the main lines, thus making the opening strategy one with a twist.

-You can still enter the King’s Indian, but instead of all these heavily analysed variations, you can choose Smyslov’s favourite line against it: 1. d4 Nf6 2. c4 g6 3.
+You can still enter the King’s Indian, but instead of all these heavily analyzed variations, you can choose Smyslov’s favorite line against it: 1. d4 Nf6 2. c4 g6 3.
 Nc3 Bg7 4.
 Nf3 0-0 5.
 Bg5.
 It is an unpleasant line for Black, who basically has two main plans against it: to play for …c5 or to play for …e5.
-These can easily be prepared, plus a study of Smyslov’s games and you’re ready to play against the King’s Indian!
+These can easily be prepared, plus a study of Smyslov’s games, and you’re ready to play against the King’s Indian!

 This is just one example and there are many such sidelines within the main lines in all the openings.